Interpretable Visual Question Answering by Reasoning on Dependency Trees: Related Works

 \emph{Reasoning model.} \quad Some prior works attempted to explicitly incorporate the knowledge into the network structure. \cite{externVQA, FVQA} encoded both images and questions into discrete vectors, such as image attributes or database queries.
-These vectors enable their model to query external data sources for common knowledge and basic factual knowledge to answer questions. \cite{zhu2017cvpr} actively acquired predefined types of evidence to obtain external information and predict the answer.
-Other recent works proposed networks to handle the composition reasoning. \cite{DynaMem} augmented a differentiable memory and encoded long-term knowledge to infer the answer.
-The recently proposed neural reasoning network proposed to address compositional visual reasoning.
+These vectors enable the model to query external data sources for common knowledge and basic factual knowledge to answer questions. \cite{zhu2017cvpr} actively acquired predefined types of evidence to obtain external information and predict answers.
+Other recent works proposed networks to handle compositional reasoning. \cite{DynaMem} augmented a differentiable memory and encoded long-term knowledge to infer answers.
+The neural reasoning network was recently proposed to address compositional visual reasoning.
 Rather than using a fixed structure to predict the answer to every question, this line of work assembles a structure layout for different questions into predefined subtasks.
 Then, a set of neural modules is designed to solve a particular subtask.
-Some representative works~\cite{nmn,lnmn} generated their layouts based on dependency parsing.
-Later, \cite{e2emn,inferring2017} used the sequence-to-sequence recurrent neural network (RNN) to predict the post-order of the layout tree and jointly trained the RNN and the neural module by using reinforcement learning or Expectation-Maximum approaches.
+Some representative works~\cite{e2emn,inferring2017} used the sequence-to-sequence recurrent neural network (RNN) to predict the postorder of the layout and jointly trained the RNN and the neural module on the CLEVR dataset by using reinforcement learning or expectation maximization.
+However, RNN training requires ground-truth layouts for supervision.
+The performance drops rapidly on CLEVR if ground-truth layouts are not used.
+On the VQA dataset, \cite{nmn,lnmn,e2emn} generated layouts based on dependency parsing.
+These three works first filter the set of dependencies to those connected to the wh-word at a certain distance.
+Then, they applied predefined modules to the remaining words to generate their inference layout. \cite{e2emn} further used the generated layouts as supervision to train an RNN layout parser.
+The parse tree filter and module assignment include too many manually designed rules and thus it is difficult to generalize across tasks.
+Our work intends to address this problem by applying a modular network to the raw parse tree.
+More recently, \cite{TbD} proposed an explicitly interpretable modular network by restricting the modules to pass only attention masks. \cite{NSVQA} converted both question and images into symbolic representations and executed symbolic program for reasoning.
+These works rely on ground-truth layouts in CLEVR but achieve high accuracy and interpretable results.
+In addition to the tree-structured layout, \cite{mac,SNN} performed sequential reasoning with augmented memory.
+At each step, a time-dependent module reads the memory based on both the question and the image and writes a newly generated encoding to the memory for answer prediction.
+Different from these works, our model intends to achieve similar interpretable compositional reasoning on tree structures~\cite{e2emn,inferring2017,nmn,lnmn} without ground-truth layouts or manually designed rules~\cite{mac,SNN}.